Songlin1998/songlin1998.github.io/_pages/about.md

 # 🔈**JOIN US!**

 I embrace Richard Feynman's dictum, 'What I cannot create, I do not understand.'
-I will continue to conduct research at the intersection of computer vision and graphics, especially in **video** and **3D** generation, to perceive the 3D world from 2D pixels and achieve spatial intelligence.
+This aligns with my technical roadmap of using generative AI to perceive, understand, and manipulate the physical world.
+I will continue conducting research at the intersection of computer vision and graphics, especially in **video** and **3D** generation, to create the 3D world from 2D pixels and achieve spatial intelligence.

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - Generative Models for 2D (Images/Videos), 3D, and 4D Content